a-b-street/abstreet/docs/design.md

 ## AORTA driving model ##

-- how to sub out different driving models? it'd be useful to maintain the current one for comparison
+- figure out how to dynamically sub out two different driving models. traits or generics on Sim.
-	- fork a "minimal" driving model, just hide the old one
+	- repeat determinism tests for both!
+- start sharing code between the two models (and the ped model)